Dhanshree-Sonar/Furniture-Catalog/README.md

 # Furniture-Catalog
-There are so many different types of furniture on the market today, and when you have a new empty house to fill or a room to furnish, it can be overwhelming knowing which piece of furniture to choose.
-Knowing your options before you begin shopping can help you better plan the layout of each room you're furnishing.
+There is variety of furniture available in the market now days.
+If you wish to upgrade your home or fill up an empty house, it is beneficial to know all the options before you go for shopping.
+This catalog will help you browse through all the options.
+Product sellers can add furniture data to let people know about new items available in the market.

 ## Prerequisites